Is your dog a people lover? Your furry therapist may be just the prescription for patients in hospitals, nursing homes and other medical facilities.

 Service Dogs are trained to do tasks as a team that eases their human handlers’ disabilities to help them attain safety and independence.
 For exmaple, a Visually impaired person, who may use a Guide Dog.

 Therapy dogs also receive training - but have a completely different type of job from Service Dogs.
 Therapy Dogs provide psychological or physiological therapy to individuals other than their handlers.
+Therapy dogs work with qualified therapists, like Occupational Therapists, Speech Therapists and Psycologists in clinical situations.

 Where can you get a therapy dog?